 Gettysburg College is a participant in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program), a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program encourages institutions to voluntarily enter into an agreement with the Department of Veterans Affairs (VA) to fund a portion of the tuition expenses that exceed the Post-9/11 GI Bill® national cap which is updated annually as mandated by Congress in January of 2011.

 Gettysburg College is committed to providing $12,500 per academic year to students who are selected to participate in the Yellow Ribbon Program.
 The VA will match this contribution.
-In this way a total of $46,084.89 will be available for those students eligible to participate in the Yellow Ribbon Program during the 2015-16 academic year.

 $21,084.89 (Post-9/11 GI Bill® National Cap)

 + $12,500.00 (Yellow Ribbon match from the VA)

 *Basic Allowance for Housing (BAH) and a books/supplies stipend may also be paid directly to the student (estimated total: $11,880/year).

 The Yellow Ribbon Agreement is for a full academic year, which VA defines as August 1 to July 31.
 The amount the institution chooses to contribute to a student may change with a new agreement for a new academic year.
 Gettysburg College will fund twelve students through this program for the 2015-16 and 2016-17 academic years.